Application and Admission

 - Original Graduate Record Examination (GRE) score report.

-- An essay in the applicant's own handwriting submitted over the applicant's dated signature.
+- An essay in the applicant's own handwriting, signed and dated.
 The required essay may not duplicate the essay submitted as part of the PASS application.
 The essay should answer the following question: Many applications for advanced dental education programs in Orthodontics are received each year which makes selection of students difficult.
 Many factors are considered in the selection process.
-So we may get to know you better, tell us about a time in your life and outside your dental school experiences when doing the “right thing” wasn’t the easiest thing.
+So we may get to know you better, tell us about the event or time in your life when you realized you were an adult and solely responsible for the outcome of the decision you made.
 (Please do not repeat the question in your essay.)
 Limit your answer to 150 words.

-- A CV/Resume sent directly to the program when requested by the program.
+- A CV/Resume sent directly to the program.

 After the application materials are received and evaluated, some applicants will be invited for an interview.
 Interviews are scheduled in the month of October.
 No student is admitted without a personal interview.